lazuardi21/OldPhoneKeypad/README.md

 # OldPhonePad Challenge

-Welcome!
-This project is my solution to the Iron Software C# Old Phone Keypad coding challenge.
+This project is solution to the Iron Software C# Old Phone Keypad coding challenge.

 ## How to Run